Search

 • Complete an advising consultation with a faculty member.

 Dual admission ADN to BSN applicants, who wish to take BSN curriculum courses while completing an ADN, must complete all GCP, prerequisite and elective credit hours prior to taking nursing courses.
 Given the prelicensure status of dual admission students, ADN students may only enroll in NURS 3010 and NURS 3020.
-Enrollment in additional nursing curriculum courses is contingent on successful completion of the ADN, submission of proof of current unencumbered U.S. registered nurse licensure, and successful completion of a drug screen, criminal background check and other compliance documents.
+Enrollment in additional nursing curriculum courses is contingent on successful completion of the ADN, submission of proof of current unencumbered U.S. registered nurse licensure, and other compliance documents.

 Send all supplemental application materials to: